 Moving away from his personal humanness, in his career he is sure a Lootera of our hearts and minds.
 The absolute boy-next-door image in Band Baaja Baarat is changed to the well-behaved, good boy image in Lootera.
 Even when he did wrong (against his will) to the woman who loved him, robbed her family and was hunted by the police, we feel our heart crunch the minute he steps into the screen.
-The low-voiced dialogues in the movie is not only to bring out the guilt in him but is enough to prove deep, deep down that he is forced to bend against his will.
+The low-voiced dialogues in the movie are not only to bring out the guilt in him but is enough to prove deep, deep down that he is forced to bend against his will.
 Ranveer has chosen very off-beat roles and excelled in those as well.

-Instead of spilling tears on the keyboard, let’s move on to more out-of-the-box roles that he not only cracked but sent it to the stars to be written there always.
-With his brute strength and kohl-smoked eyes, Ranveer brought Khilji’s cold-bloodedness to life which is not a thing we see every day.
+His out-of-the-box roles not only got his fans swooning but also set the cash registers jingling at the box office.
+With his brute strength and kohl-smoked eyes, Ranveer brought Alauddin Khilji’s cold-bloodedness in Padmavaat to life which is not a thing we see every day.
 And do you notice the way he adds a little tweak in his voice every time he delivers a dialogue to add that signature to it.
 Even the corniest ones like “Meri mardangi ke bare mein aap gaon ki kisi bhi ladki se pooch sakte ho … report achchi milegi” allures to such chokra sass you cannot help but admire this man.

-“Meri mardangi ke bare mein aap gaon ki kisi bhi ladki se pooch sakte ho … report achchi milegi – From Ramleela, Ranveer’s character says any question about his manhood can be appropriately clarified by any woman in the village.
+“Meri mardangi ke bare mein aap gaon ki kisi bhi ladki se pooch sakte ho … report achchi milegi – Ram-Leela, Ranveer’s character says any question about his manhood can be appropriately clarified by any woman in the village.
 Very confident, very asserting.
 Extremely corny as well bordering on the crass but unforgettable indeed.
 When he mouthed this dialogue on the big screen the whistles didn’t stop.
 Yeah!
 That’s right this is one of Ranveer Singh’s most famous dialogue.

 “Break-up ke dardiley dank se bachne ka ek hi upaai hai … kabhi love ke jhoothe jaal mein padho hi mat…if you won’t hook-up, you won’t break-up” –Befikre.
 In the age of break-up and hook-ups, he offers absolute advice we would say.
 But in every film of his he did fall in love.
 Didn’t he?

 “Meri zindagi mein sab ne mera istamaal kiya … Pyar sirf tumne kiya” – Lootera